tinitiateprime/python/README.md

             * Functions with a LIST input parameter
             * Functions with a TUPLE input parameter
             * Functions with a DICTIONARY input parameter
+        * Functions Arguments Passing
-        * Functions Arguments Pass By Reference
+            * Arguments Pass By Reference
-        * Functions Arguments Pass By Value
+            * Arguments Pass By Value
-        * Lambda Functions / Anonymous functions
+        * Lambda Functions/Anonymous functions
         * Use Cases of Functions
+        * Conclusion
     * ### [Python Exceptions](./python-core-language/python-exceptions/python_exceptions.md)
         * Exception Hierarchy
             * BaseException